Representation stability and finite linear groups: Introduction

 Applying Theorem \ref{maintheorem:asymptoticstructure}, we get an asymptotic structure theorem for $\HH_k(\Aut(F_n,\ell);\bk)$, partially verifying a conjecture of Church--Farb (see the sentence after \cite[Conjecture 8.5]{ChurchFarbRepStability}).

 \begin{remark} The kernel of $\Aut(F_n) \to \GL_n(\Z)$ is denoted ${\rm IA}_n$ and its homology forms a module over $\VIC(\Z)$.
-It would be interesting to understand this module, but unfortunately our techniques cannot handle this example because $\Z$ is an infinite ring. \end{remark}
+It would be interesting to understand this module; however, this seems to be a very difficult problem.
+Our techniques cannot handle this example because $\Z$ is an infinite ring (c.f.\ Theorem \ref{maintheorem:nonnoetherian}). \end{remark}

 \paragraph{Symplectic groups over number rings.} Let $\O_K$ and $K$ and $\alpha \subset \O_K$ be as above.
 The {\bf level $\alpha$ congruence subgroup} of $\Sp_{2n}(\O_K)$, denoted $\Sp_{2n}(\O_K,\alpha)$, is the kernel of the map $\Sp_{2n}(\O_K) \rightarrow \Sp_{2n}(\O_K/\alpha)$.
 The groups $\Sp_{2n}(\O_K)$ and $\Sp_{2n}(\O_K,\alpha)$ are similar to $\GL_n(\O_K)$ and $\GL_n(\O_K,\alpha)$.
 In particular, the following hold. \begin{compactitem} \item Charney \cite{CharneyVogtmann} proved that $\Sp_{2n}(\O_K)$ satisfies homological stability. \item Borel \cite{BorelStability} calculated the stable rational homology of $\Sp_{2n}(\O_K)$.
 He also proved that $\HH_k(\Sp_{2n}(\O_K,\alpha);\bk)$ stabilizes when $\bk = \Q$. \item For general $\bk$, an argument similar to the one that Lee--Szczarba \cite{LeeSzczarbaCongruence} used for $\SL_n(\O_K,\alpha)$ shows that $\HH_k(\Sp_{2n}(\O_K,\alpha);\bk)$ does not stabilize, even for $k=1$. \item The conjugation action of $\Sp_{2n}(\O_K)$ on $\Sp_{2n}(\O_K,\alpha)$ induces an action of $\Sp_{2n}(\O_K/\alpha)$ on $\HH_k(\Sp_{2n}(\O_K,\alpha);\bk)$. \end{compactitem} In \S \ref{section:spfinite}, we will construct an $\SI(\O_K/\alpha)$-module $\HHH_k(\Sp(\O_K,\alpha);\bk)$ such that